 Seferis, who attracted thousands lining the streets to the cemetery in 1972 when he was buried, singing his poems, set to music by Theodorakis, which were banned at the time by the dictator Georgios Papadopoulos.

 Papadopoulos’ rather plain unadorned grave lies near-by.
 A grave that people danced on after he passed away in prison in 1999.

 There’s a grand tomb for the German Heinrich Schliemann, the man who excavated so many of Greece’s inestimable, mythical, archaeological sites.
 A tomb almost matching in magnificence some of his finds.

 We pass the Sleeping Beauty grave famously sculptured by Yannoulis Chalepas.

-Chalepas is here too, but sadly, because he died, there was no one to make such a beautiful grave for him.
+Chalepas is here too.
+But after his death, of course, there was no one to make such a beautiful grave for him.

-The Papandreou family that ruled Greek politics; a personal favourite Greek artist, the seminal Nikiforos Lytras; Demis Rousos…
+The Papandreou family that ruled Greek politics for so many years; a personal favourite Greek artist, Nikiforos Lytras; Demis Rouso… There all here…

 And then there he is.
 The master rembetiko musician Vasilis Tsitsanis.

 Further on my man Veggos is there, finally able to stop his running and have some deserved rest.